CAAPIM/Android-MAS-SDK/README.md

 The Android Mobile SDK gives developers simple and secure access to the services of CA Mobile API Gateway and CA Mobile App Services.
 For more information about our mobile products see [the website][mas.ca.com].

+The SDK consists of these frameworks:
+- **mag** - Handles user authentication, device and app registration, requests and local storage of certificates, keys, and token credentials for accessing the protected APIs.
+- **mas** - provides Messaging and Pub/Sub, Identity Management, and Storage services
+- **masui** - provides resources to implement a user login dialog, Social Login, One-Time Password, and Proximity Login (QR code and BLE).

 ## Get Started
 Follow our step-by-step guide to [get started][get-started].